Keto Sourdough MasterClass™ — Technique

 Why Other Flours Don’t Work

-- Coconut, almond, and other low-carb flours burn easily in the oven
+- Coconut, almond, and other flexible keto flours burn easily in the oven

 - These alternative flours have higher fat content and lower protein, making them unsuitable for dusting